-Policy: The Metro Wastewater Commission/JPA will review and approve capital improvement program construction projects and consultant contracts in accordance with the implementation plan and thresholds listed below.
+Policy: The Metro Wastewater Commission/JPA will review and approve public works contracts and consultant contracts in accordance with the implementation plan set out below.
 The approval will be in the form of a written report to the City of San Diego.